Jordan-Boulton1/Woofeteria/README.md

 ### Flowchart

-To follow best practice, a flowchart was created for the app's logic, and mapped out before coding began using a free version of [Draw.io](https://www.draw.io).
+To follow best practice, two flowcharts were created for the app's logic, and mapped out before coding began using a free version of [Draw.io](https://www.draw.io).

-Below is the flowchart of the main process of this Python program.
+Below is the flowchart of the main process and the admin process of this Python program.
 It shows the entire cycle of the program.

 #### Regular User Flow
 ![screenshot](https://github.com/Jordan-Boulton1/woofeteria/blob/main/documentation/data%20model/flowchart.drawio.png)